kbaseattic/assembly/doc/client_tutorial.md

 ...
 ```

-This command uses two operators on Unix-like systems: the pipe
+The one-liner command uses two operators on Unix-like systems: the
-operator `|` for chaining commands, and the redirection operator `>`
+pipe operator `|` for chaining commands, and the redirection operator
-to save output normally directed to the screen to a designated
+`>` to save output normally directed to the screen to a designated
 file.
 They are used here for convenience and are not necessary in the
 step-by-step way of using the assembly service.

 ## Getting Started